benjaminweymouth/WealthSimpleCaseStudy/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

+Include stackshare image here.

+List of tech stack

+Unknown elements to their tech stack: how do their algorithms work?
+What inputs do they use?
+Raw market data?

 ## Landscape: